 BAEC delivers a unique curriculum in Bromley, and it is within your individual liberty to be able to choose a course that interests you.
 You will complete Individual Learning Plans and agree personal objectives with your tutor.
 There may be some limits on your choices that are influenced by exam board criteria, eligibility requirements or funding priorities.

-In fulfilling our expectations of democracy you will find opportunities to give feedback about BAEC and your time here, and there is a Student Involvement Strategy.
+In fulfilling our expectations of democracy you will find opportunities to give feedback about BAEC and your time here.
 Vote casting and majority decisions in your classes may enable you and your classmates to decide on projects to be undertaken, and changes to session timings or break schedules.

 Examples of the rule of law in action include many national laws that govern BAEC such as General Data Protection Regulation, Health and Safety regulations and the Equality Act.
 You will have a contract with BAEC in the form of your Learner Agreement.
 Classes will have their own sets of ground rules.